b06901135/final_App/README.md

 # Word Memorizer
 * This is an app that you can add your own word and definition pairs, with sorting and filtering functionality.
-* You can also take a quiz with random generate definitions from your database.
+* You can also take a quiz with random generated definitions from your database.

 ## How to Use
 1. Open the website, and add your words